 Student records shall be maintained in a central file at the school attended by the student or, when records are maintained at different locations, a notation shall be placed in the central file indicating where other records may be found.
-Parents/guardians and adult students shall be notified of the location of student records if not centrally located.
+Parents/guardians shall be notified of the location of student records if not centrally located.